Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 ### Versions 3 and below

 In Versions 3 and below, callbacks are enabled by default, and the transport will create a separate callback receiver queue, named `{endpointname}.{machinename}`, to which all callbacks are routed.

+#### DisableCallbackReceiver

 If callbacks are not being used, the callback receiver can be disabled using the following setting:

 snippet:rabbitmq-config-disable-callback-receiver

 This means that the queue will not be created and no extra threads will be used to fetch messages from that queue.

+#### CallbackReceiverMaxConcurrency

-By default, 1 dedicated thread is used for the callbacks.
+By default, 1 dedicated thread is used for the callback receiver queue.
 To add more threads, due to a high rate of callbacks, use the following:

 snippet:rabbitmq-config-callbackreceiver-thread-count